 Knowing patterns of absence can allow you to plan in advance for busy periods and have more economical, suitable replacements in the wings ahead of time.

-And setting up an Absence Management System should be intuitive and fast.
-There’s no point having a super system if it takes too much time to setup and deploy – plus the team have to like the experience and the leadership team should have positive buy-in.
+And setting up an absence management System should be intuitive and fast.
+There’s no point in having a super system if it takes too much time to set up and deploy – plus the team has to like the experience and the leadership team should have positive buy-in.

 Even if you have efficient staff and paper systems now, how can you be sure annual leave calculations are correct and made consistently?

 Part-leave-year calculations are notoriously difficult to get right and a system will deliver instant responses using consistent methods.